justisGipson/google_cert/configuration_management_and_the_cloud/week_two/README.md

 As you managed with your configuration management system grows in size, you want to increase the size of your testing environment, move some nodes to canaries and so on

+Using configuration management lets us track where these experiments are running, which servers they apply to, and where.
+They also let us show who's running them, and why, and even indicate how to turn them on or off.
+The manifest files that we wrote in this module were all text files that you can edit with any text editor.
+This means we can make the most out of tracking these files with a version control system.
+We store our infrastructure as code and can rollback or cherry pick changes if we need.

 ---

 ### Extra Resources for Updating Deployments